 In spring 2006, the UN General Assembly established the Human Rights Council, which replaced the Human Rights Commission established in 1946.
 The role of the Human Rights Council is to promote and to protect human rights and fundamental freedoms worldwide.

 The Human Rights Council has 47 member states, one third of which change annually.
 The member countries of the Council are selected at the UN General Assembly in New York on the basis of a geographical division of country groups.
 Finland was elected as a member of the Council in the first elections in May 2006 for one year period.
-Finland has announced its candidacy to serve as a member of the Human Rights Council during the period 2022-2024.
+Finland is a member of the Human Rights Council during the period 2022–2024.

 Each year the Council convenes to three main sessions, wherein it by diverse means seeks to prevent and address human rights violations.
 All the Member States of the UN are allowed to attend the main sessions but only elected members of the Council are entitled to vote.
 The Council has at its disposal several special mechanisms, such as special rapporteurs, independent experts and working groups that submit reports to the main sessions of the Council.